 Once every 30 minutes, look away from the screen and keep your eyes closed for 15 seconds.
 Then open them and blink rapidly, this will coat your eyes with a layer of moisture.

-At regular interval, put your eyes through a simple exercise.
-Stare a distant object for 15 seconds, switch your gaze over to a nearer object, and keep staring at it for another 15 seconds.
+At regular intervals, put your eyes through a simple exercise.
+Stare at a distant object for 15 seconds, switch your gaze over to a nearer object, and keep staring at it for another 15 seconds.
 Repeat this cycle 4-5 times.

 Make sure that the lights in your office room are not too harsh.
 Turn a few off, if possible.
 Don’t sit with your back to an open window because your computer screen will reflect the light coming in through the window.
 You can also adjust the brightness of your computer so that it complements the lighting of the room.

 Don’t take your eyes for granted.
 They are priceless.
+Get a good night’s sleep as it is monumental in promoting good eye health.
+The rest is very important for your eyes.
+Keep your hands clean if you have a habit of touching your eyes often.
 With a few simple tips, you can keep them healthy.